elastic/kibana/docs/settings.md

 ## Indices

 The Indices page manages Index Patterns.
-Before you can do anything in Kibana you will need to create an Index Pattern, and it will follow you throughout all of the other apps.
+Before you can do anything in Kibana you will need to create an Index Pattern to use in other parts of the application.
 Index Patterns represent one or more indices in Elasticsearch and track associated meta-data, like field types and pattern interval.

-### Index Contains Time-Based Events

-*what does this checkbox mean/do?*

-### Use Event Times to Create Index Names

-*what does this checkbox mean/do?*

-#### Index Pattern Interval
+### Creating an Index Pattern

-*...explain what the list of indexes that are shown means, and blue vs green color*

-### Time-Field Name

-*what's this do, why's it important?*
+If this is your first time in Kibana you'll be prompted to create your first index pattern.
+For more information on index pattern creation see the **Getting Started** section of the documentation.

 ## Advanced